hwdsl2/setup-ipsec-vpn/README.md

 ### DNS name and server IP changes

-For <a href="docs/clients.md" target="_blank">IPsec/L2TP</a> and <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth ("Cisco IPsec")</a> modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
+For [IPsec/L2TP](docs/clients.md) and [IPsec/XAuth ("Cisco IPsec")](docs/clients-xauth.md) modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
 In addition, the VPN should generally continue to work after server IP changes, such as after restoring a snapshot to a new server with a different IP, although a reboot may be required.

-For <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a> mode, if you want the VPN to continue to work after server IP changes, you must specify a DNS name to be used as the VPN server's address when <a href="docs/ikev2-howto.md" target="_blank">setting up IKEv2</a>.
+For [IKEv2](docs/ikev2-howto.md) mode, if you want the VPN to continue to work after server IP changes, you must specify a DNS name to be used as the VPN server's address when [setting up IKEv2](docs/ikev2-howto.md).
 The DNS name must be a fully qualified domain name (FQDN).
 Example:

 ```
 sudo VPN_DNS_NAME='vpn.example.com' ikev2.sh --auto
 ```

-Alternatively, you may customize IKEv2 setup options by running the <a href="docs/ikev2-howto.md#using-helper-scripts" target="_blank">helper script</a> without the `--auto` parameter.
+Alternatively, you may customize IKEv2 setup options by running the [helper script](docs/ikev2-howto.md#using-helper-scripts) without the `--auto` parameter.

 ### Internal VPN IPs and traffic

-When connecting using <a href="docs/clients.md" target="_blank">IPsec/L2TP</a> mode, the VPN server has internal IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
+When connecting using [IPsec/L2TP](docs/clients.md) mode, the VPN server has internal IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.
 Clients are assigned internal IPs from `192.168.42.10` to `192.168.42.250`.
 To check which IP is assigned to a client, view the connection status on the VPN client.

-When connecting using <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth ("Cisco IPsec")</a> or <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a> mode, the VPN server does NOT have an internal IP within the VPN subnet `192.168.43.0/24`.
+When connecting using [IPsec/XAuth ("Cisco IPsec")](docs/clients-xauth.md) or [IKEv2](docs/ikev2-howto.md) mode, the VPN server does NOT have an internal IP within the VPN subnet `192.168.43.0/24`.
 Clients are assigned internal IPs from `192.168.43.10` to `192.168.43.250`.

 You may use these internal VPN IPs for communication.
 However, note that the IPs assigned to VPN clients are dynamic, and firewalls on client devices may block such traffic.